weeb-edu/katacoda-demos/helm-demonstration/step5.md

 `cd /root/testapi ; cat ./testapi-chart/Chart.yaml ; sed -i 's/version: 0.1.0/version: 0.1.1/g' ./testapi-chart/Chart.yaml`{{execute}}
 `cat ./testapi-chart/Chart.yaml`{{execute}}

+---- NOTE: replace this with ENV variable templating ----

 Confirm your version changes before running the upgrade command:

 For the following commands, you will have to replace the <name> value with the custom name created by Kubernetes.